Aerial Structures Rehabilitation Project

 Timeline

-The Aerial Structures Rehabilitation Project began in summer 2021 and is expected to be completed by winter 2023.
-Overall, the project includes repairs on 11 aerial structures in the following locations:
+The Aerial Structures Rehabilitation Project began in summer 2021 and is expected to be completed by winter 2024.
+Overall, the project includes repairs on 11 aerial structures including:

 • Rockville Station canopy